alextanton/pythonServer/README.md

   - [x] Comment code
   - [ ] Fix client selector more space effcient
   - [ ] Unique ID for each victim
-  - [x] Decouple client.py and server.py AKA allow for a three tiered system (have to run server in VNC mode to use GUI)
+  - [x] Decouple client.py and server.py AKA allow for a three tiered system
   - [ ] Make sure each command shows in GUI
   - [ ] GUI needs to be more verbose
   - [ ] Shell interaction with victim